Monthly Tech-Tip | No tracking! No ads! |

 PMC-746 rubber is expensive - this is large and it will use a lot.
 The displacer (left) will reduce the pitcher walls to 1in thick (rather than a large solid piece of rubber).
 Following is how I calculated how much rubber is needed.
 First, I used Fusion 360 to generate a solid model of the upper part of a pitcher (this mold will forms that).
 I sent it to the slicer and it displays the volume in mm3 (as shown in the screenshot inset).
 To calculate the total volume of rubber needed I did this: Outer Box volume (250mm x 205mm x 107mm = 5484cm3) - Inner Box volume (231mm x 180mm x 96mm = 3991cm3) + Pitcher volume / 2 (1817cm3/2 = 908cm3) - Displacer volume (292cm3) = 2109cm3 + 10% error = ~2300cm3 PMC-746 has a specific gravity of 1.0 and the mix requires 2 parts yellow resin to 1 part blue hardener.
 Thus: 33.3% of 2300 = 765g blue 66.6% of 2300 = 1531g yellow.

-This 3D printed shell encloses an entire two-piece mold for v 5.0 of our Medalta Potteries ball pitcher mold project - all that is needed is to fill it with plaster and peel off the PLA casing after it sets.
+This 3D printed shell encloses an entire two-piece mold for v 5.0 Medalta Potteries ball pitcher - all that is needed is to fill it with plaster and peel off the PLA casing after it sets.
 We are still in the development stages so the fact that this will only produce one mold is fine.
 The membrane across the center is where the two mold halves mate (it also holds the inner model in place).
-The membrane has holes where natch-socket pairs can be mated for embedding into the plaster mold.
+The membrane has holes where natch-pairs can be mated for embedding into the plaster mold.
 The spare (shown lower right) will be rotated 90 degrees, it has a slot that fits snuggly over the membrane to hold it in place.
-We designed this to print a minimum of printed support.
 The handle is being done separately.
+This was printed on a consumer 3D printer with standard PLA filament.

 This handle mold is for v.5 of our 3D mold-making (and discovery) project for the ball pitcher.
 The process to make the 3D drawing is quite simple: Cut it out of the model (top left), draw and extrude side walls (top right) and slice off and remove the pointy parts (a step-by-step video coming soon).
 Bottom left: A ready-to-use mold.
 Notice how it fits perfectly onto the side of the pitcher form (bottom right).
 Because of the good fit, attaching these is just a matter of using some casting slip as the glue.
 Casting this handle separately affords multiple benefits: It simplifies making the mold of the pitcher itself, of extracting pieces after casting and it produces a more professional-looking product (without holes inside where the handles join).
 And, handles can be stockpiled in a damp box, ready to use when needed.